dveselov/mystem/README.md

 # License

-Source code of `go-mystem` is licensed under MIT license, but Yandex.Mystem have their own [EULA](https://yandex.ru/legal/mystem/) (allows commercial usage), that you must accept.
+Source code of `go-mystem` is licensed under MIT license, but Yandex.Mystem have their own [EULA](https://yandex.ru/legal/mystem/) (allows commercial use), that you must accept.